knieriem/c4l/README.md

-This is a linux driver for the [Controller Area Network][can].
+This is a linux driver for the [CAN bus][can].
 It is an early fork of [*can4linux*][c4lwiki] v2.6 started in 2003, updated to v3.1 in the same year.

+This repo exists mostly for historical reasons.
 If you are interested in *can4linux*, you most likely are looking for the [official version][c4l].
 There are quite a few differences between that version and this early fork!

 The driver is used in Transmeta Crusoe and Intel Atom based embedded systems running Linux 3.0.y.
 These systems contain an